DevExpress/testcafe-hammerhead/README.md

 In addition, the proxied web page does not know that it is opened under a proxy.
 The proxy intercepts access attempts to all URL-containing properties and provides the original values.

 ## First look
-1. Install the Hammerhead proxy (`npm install testcafe-hammerhead --save`),
+1. Clone the Hammerhead repository (`git clone https://github.com/DevExpress/testcafe-hammerhead.git`)
 2. Build it (`gulp run build`)
 3. Run the [Hammerhead playground](https://github.com/DevExpress/testcafe-hammerhead/blob/master/test/playground/server.js) (`npm run http-playground`) to see our proxy in action.